libellis/DDD-Libellis/README.md

 ## Setup

+If you are in development, you are going to want to build your local node modules before you build your docker container.
+Inside of the /application directory run `npm install`.

-To build the project, simply run `make docker-build` from the root directory.
+To build the docker container for the project, simply run `make docker-build` from the root directory.
 For now there is no web api layer for endpoint testing, or manual interaction with the application.

-This will build your docker container.
-In development you will also want to run `npm install` from the `/application` directory to locally install node_modules.
-This will give you typescript support in most modern IDEs and enforce project specific rules.

 ## Tests